revodavid/OpenAI-Lab-UCB/docs/50-Conversations.md

 Click **Send**.
 The agent will respond with an answer involving isotopes of hydrogen: deuterium (one neutron) and tritium (two neutrons).
 Even though your second prompt did not mention hydrogen or neutrons, the response used the context of the chat to provide a more useful answer.

 Now, click the "Show raw JSON" toggle.
+(This feature is only available in Azure OpenAI Service.)
 This shows the data provided to the `gpt-35-turbo` API call, as a JSON array.
 Note that includes the entire context of the conversation (annotated by the roles: assistant, and user), along with the system message from the Assistant Setup pane.

 Click the "View Code" button.
 Even if you're not familiar with using REST APIs (for which the JSON option is useful), or the curl application, or the Python or C# languages, this code shows you the information provided to the `gpt-35-turbo` API at *each* turn of the conversation.
 (We'll explore the API more in a later section.)

 Click **Close** in the View Code pane, uncheck the "Show raw JSON" option, and click **Clear chat** to reset the conversation before proceeding.
+(If you're using OpenAI, refresh the page.)

 ## Configuring the AI Assistant

+NOTE: The features below are only available in Azure OpenAI Service.

 In the Assistant Setup pane, select "Hiking recommendations chatbot" from the dropdown.
 Observe that the System Message gives the assistant a name ("Forest"), a personality ("upbeat and friendly"), and instructions on how to behave ("introduce myself"; "always ask them for this information"), and how to respond ("provide three suggestions").